Why I Love Chiang Mai

 Love Chiang Mai for the comfortable Northern Thai bubble that one could easily get stuck inside.
 I could spend years exploring all the wonderful places that surround the city.
 We rode the 760+ curves away to Pai and completely chilled out in that backpacker’s paradise for a while, and probably could’ve just given up on life while there.
 Having a motorbike opens up a bevy of possibilities when in Chiang Mai.
 The aforementioned Doi Suthep is a more manageable set of curves up and down a couple of mountains and leads to a beautiful temple and much more if you have enough gas to make it.

-Honestly, I have to say that our arrival at Chiang Mai came halfway through an 8-week journey and each day started taking a toll.
+Honestly, I have to say that our arrival at Chiang Mai came halfway through an 8-week journey before our return home from living abroad.
 Had we been anywhere but this place, that flight home might’ve been bumped up a few weeks.
-Thankfully, this city’s mix of convenience, atmosphere and that wonderful food saved us from travel exhaustion and was the perfect boost for a couple of a travelers who needed one.
+Thankfully, this city’s mix of convenience, atmosphere and that wonderful food saved us from travel exhaustion and was the perfect boost for a couple of travelers who needed one.
 It’s easy to praise any place that one visits but I’ll probably be on my deathbed raving about this wonderful Northern Thai city.
 I’ve seen some truly wonderful places in my own country and many others but have to say that I love Chiang Mai more than anywhere else.

 Have you ever visited this wonderful city?
 Do you also love Chiang Mai?
 What did you think of it?
 I’d love to read your thoughts in the comments section below!